Simultaneous Decoding of Classical Coset Codes over 3-User Quantum Interference Channel : New Achievable Rate Regions: Strict suboptimality of unstructured IID codes for non-commutative CQICs

 Observe that users $2$ and $3$'s channels are simple binary symmetric channels with crossover probability $\delta$ (BSC($\delta$)).
 Let $\lambda$ be a linear code of rate $1-h_{b}(\delta)$ that achieves capacity of BSC$(\delta)$.
 By employing \textit{cosets $\lambda_{2},\lambda_{3}$ of the same linear code} $\lambda$ for both users $2$ and $3$, the collection of all interference patterns - all possible sums of user $2$ and $3$'s codewords - is contained in \textit{another coset $\lambda_{2}\oplus \lambda_{3}$ of the same linear code}.
 Crucially, $\lambda_{2}\oplus \lambda_{3}$ is of the same rate $1-h_{b}(\delta)$.
 Rx $1$ just decodes into $\lambda_{2}\oplus \lambda_{3}$ and hunts for the interference $X_{2}\oplus X_{3}$.
 It can recover the \textit{sum of the codewords} even while being oblivious to the \textit{pair}, so long as $\CalC_1 + \max\{\CalC_2, \CalC_3\} = \CalC_1 + 1-h_{b}(\delta) < C_1$ holds.

 Now, suppose $\delta_{2} \neq \delta_{3}$, we would have chosen the smaller code as the sub-coset of the larger code, thereby containing all possible mod$-2$ sums of the codewords within a coset of the larger code of rate $\max\{\CalC_{2},\CalC_{3}\}$.
 Then, \eqref{Eqn:commonconditionfortheexamples} does \textbf{not preclude} linear codes from achieving $(\CalC_{1},\CalC_{2},\CalC_{3})$.
-In summary, we conclude the following.
+In summary, we conclude the following, whose formal proof can be found in \cite{201603TIT_PadSahPra}.